45 academic writing tools to improve your manuscript

 In summary, academic writing is a highly specialised area of writing that requires precision, clarity and accuracy.
 However, with the help of modern tools and software, academic writers can improve their writing and presentation of evidence and arguments.

-This blog post explored a range of academic writing tools that can aid in citations, data analysis, data collection, literature review, literature search, plagiarism check, publication portfolio, style guides, systematic reviews, and writing.
-With these tools, academic writers can increase their chances of getting published in a prestigious and high-ranking academic journal or having their book accepted by a reputable academic press.
-Therefore, academic writers must stay up-to-date with the latest tools and software to improve their writing and achieve their publishing goals.
-They may also need the help of an editor to prepare their texts for publication.
+This blog post explored a range of academic writing tools that can aid in citations, data analysis, data collection, literature review, literature search, plagiarism check, publication portfolio, style guides, systematic reviews and writing.
+With these tools, academic writers can increase their chances of getting published in a high-ranking academic journal or having their book accepted by a reputable academic press.

 As an editor and indexer, I routinely work with academic writers, preparing their texts for publication in academic journals and presses.
 If your academic manuscript needs a second pair of eyes, you can also ask me for a free sample edit (and remember to use my early bird discount).